bcgov/cas-home/docs/README.md

   - GitHub actions
   - Helm
   - Continuous deployment
+  - ShipIt
 - Version Control
   - Commit signing
   - Branching and merging model
   - [Peer review process](./version_control/pull-request-review-process.md)

+## Decisions and Documentation

+Most research spikes and decisions for software and tooling are held either here or in the CAS SharePoint.

+- ArgoCD was briefly trialed, but the decision was made to stay with ShipIt.
+[A comparison was documented here](https://bcgov.sharepoint.com/:w:/r/teams/00608-ScrumTeam/Shared%20Documents/Scrum%20Team/OBPS/Tech%20Stack%20Decisions/argo-shipit-comparison.docx?d=w9622a52177b340208cd1df8f02fb0ae8&csf=1&web=1&e=rNNUP9).
+This may be reconsidered in the future.
+- BCIERS can be found [in this SharePoint folder](https://bcgov.sharepoint.com/:f:/r/teams/00608-ScrumTeam/Shared%20Documents/Scrum%20Team/OBPS/Tech%20Stack%20Decisions?csf=1&web=1&e=W7964b).
+- BCIERS API documentation can be found in [this sharepoint document](https://bcgov.sharepoint.com/:w:/r/teams/00608-ScrumTeam/Shared%20Documents/Scrum%20Team/BCIERS%20API%20Design%20Doc%201.docx?d=w7a463c8aeeb546af9856e23fc2b4a40e&csf=1&web=1&e=XfjJ6U).
+- Graphite was explored as a commit stacking & PR acceleration tool, but was determined to be costly.
+[Research given here](https://bcgov.sharepoint.com/:w:/r/teams/00608-ScrumTeam/Shared%20Documents/Scrum%20Team/OBPS/Tech%20Stack%20Decisions/Graphite%20%26%20Git%20Commit%20Stacking.docx?d=w863c7c75905a43f8908e0d4a6a53af30&csf=1&web=1&e=UTXEzG).
+  - Git Commit Stacking, however, was deemed a potential boon.
+More research/training development is needed to find an alternate to Graphite.
+[Update refs](https://git-scm.com/docs/git-rebase#Documentation/git-rebase.txt---update-refs) is one such posibility.

 ### Express + PostGraphile